 After I came back, trying out her Mango Jam was high up on my must-have list!
 So here is the simple yet flavorful recipe for the homemade mango jam without any preservatives or artificial colors.

-I obviously did not get the alphonso mangoes here in the US, but I got the semi-ripe mexican mangoes which are pretty flavorful in the summer.
+I obviously did not get the Alphonso mangoes here in the US, but I got the semi-ripe Mexican mangoes which are pretty flavorful in the summer.
 I followed her exact steps and I was surprised to see how easy it was to make the mango jam.
-Best part is that it requires only 4 basic ingredients.
+The best part is that it requires only 4 basic ingredients.

 Here is the step by step recipe for Raw Mango Jam: